Advertiser Disclosure

 • Degree or Certificate Requirements: No formal education requirements

-• Training Requirements: A few days’ to a few weeks’ on-the-job training (highly variable); state-mandated “responsible serving” coursework as needed
+• Training Requirements: A few days to a few weeks of on-the-job training (highly variable); state-mandated “responsible serving” coursework as needed

 Restaurant service is the most plentiful gig on this list.
 According to the BLS, nearly 2 million people work as servers in the United States, with nearly 200,000 set to join them by 2031.
-Although servers are increasingly under threat from automation — witness the table iPads proliferating across the restaurant industry — full-service restaurants will still need human wait staff for the foreseeable future.
+Although servers are increasingly threatened by automation — witness the table iPads proliferating across the restaurant industry — full-service restaurants will still need human wait staff for the foreseeable future.

 Server compensation — of which tips comprise a substantial share — increases as you ascend the menu-price ladder, along with employer expectations around service quality and menu knowledge.
 Fancy restaurants often require servers to complete menu courses and exams before turning them loose on customers.

-Servers whose job duties include dispensing alcoholic beverages may be required to complete “responsible serving” courses, depending on local law and employer policy.
+Depending on local law and employer policy, servers whose job duties include dispensing alcoholic beverages may be required to complete “responsible serving” courses.

 Pro Tip: Give yourself an advantage over the competition by completing a Food Safety Manager training course to give you the tools needed to take your career to the next level.